ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 The SPP and your {{site.data.keyword.powerSys_notm}} workspace are linked and thus shared resource pools are not visible from different accounts.
 You can create one or more SPPs per workspace.

-You can specify the full name and size of the SPP and choose the host type to deploy the SPP.
 Create an SPP by specifying the following parameters:

 * A unique name
 * Host group or the machine type
 * Number of processors to reserve.

 When you define the three parameters, a backend processing determines the best host for the new SPP.

+When you fail to configure an SPP successfully on the host, the SPP will not have any allocated processing cores.
+You need to delete such SPPs manually as they do not get cleaned up automatically.
+{:note}

 ### Create a Shared processor pool